Maurice-Makafui/STAGE_1_HNG_11/README.md

 Detailed Logging: Records every activity for audit and troubleshooting purposes in /var/log/user_management.log.
 Safe Password Storage: Restricted access passwords are stored safely in "/var/secure/user_passwords.csv".

-Requirements needed for successfull task
+##Requirements needed for successfull task

 Linux environment (tested on Ubuntu)
 Bash shell
 OpenSSL for password generation
 Root or sudo privileges to execute user and group management commands Usage
+The script is designed to be run from the command line.
+To use it, follow these steps:

 1. Clone the Repository
 Clone the repository to your local machine or directly onto your Linux server:

 git clone https://github.com/Maurice-Makafui/STAGE_1_HNG_11.git
 cd STAGE_1_HNG_11

 2. Create a text file with the usernames and groups you want to create.
 The file should have

 username;group1,group2,group3